 Pachira aquatica, better known as the money tree plant, has a reputation for being one of the easiest trees to grow indoors.
-A low-maintenance, pet-friendly plant with attractive, hand-shaped leaves, money trees are commonly used to add some green in homes as well as offices, lobbies, restaurants, and other public spaces.
+Money trees are a tropical tree commonly used to add some green in homes as well as offices, lobbies, restaurants, and other public spaces.

 When shopping for a money tree, you’ll notice that several plants are often sold growing together in a braid.
 This is done when the stems of the young plants, which are thicker at the bottom to help conserve water, are still green or no wider than a half-inch across.

 Money trees are a favorite houseplant in feng shui, thought to bring good financial fortune when placed in the southeast section of your home—the area associated with money.
 In feng shui, it’s bad luck to place a money tree in your bathroom, as its positive energy may be drained away.